Tax-free cash protection on transfer - some common questions

 - 'Same time' doesn't mean funds have to transfer on the same day, so long as the transfers are obviously meant to be part of the same transaction.

-- 'Same scheme' can mean to personal pension plans with the same provider.
+- 'Same scheme' can mean to personal pension plans with the same provider provided they are written under the same trust.

-- And the member can't have been a member of the receiving scheme for longer than 12 months - a particular issue if they've already got a personal pension with the receiving provider.
+- And the individual can't have been a member of the receiving scheme for longer than 12 months.
+This is a particular issue if they've already got a personal pension with the receiving provider.

 - The existing scheme must be winding up.

-- The receiving scheme must be a deferred annuity contract, usually a Section-32 plan.
+- The receiving plan must be a deferred annuity contract, usually a Section 32 plan.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.